Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 Since then, egg freezing has been proven a safe and growing option for those seeking to navigate an increasingly complex reproductive landscape.
 Its rising popularity reflects a shift in the cultural zeitgeist, where people are marrying and having children later in life– if at all.

-This steady growth trajectory of egg freezing cycles is evident in the 30% year-over-year increase in cycles reported by SART in 2022, the most recent year we have data.
-Over 29,000 people froze their eggs in 2022, compared to a little over 22,000 the previous year.
+This steady growth trajectory of egg freezing cycles is evident in the 39.2% year-over-year increase in cycles reported by SART in 2023, the most recent year we have data.
+Over 40,000 people froze their eggs in 2023, compared to around 29,000 the previous year.
 This report aims to dive deeper into this trend, examining the motivations driving this demand, technological advancements, and the evolving societal implications of delayed parenthood.

 Demand for egg freezing is soaring, but it’s still the early days